rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ## Mythologies

+In our modern secular view we think of *mythology* as false or make believe, like fairy tails, or at best as primitive beliefs from "less evolved civilizations".
+However, *myth* simply means *story*, and the *-ology* suffix is derived from *logia* (divine word), and thus *mythology* is best thought of as "stories to live by".
+And if we take a sober look at ancient mythologies, we find angels and demons featured in all of them.

 Technically, the word *angel* means a messenger of God.
 As such, it can best be thought of as a role, like a job title.
 However when talking of angels we typically are not referring to a job title.
 We are referring to spiritual beings.
-We think of demons as evil spirits.
+Angels are spiritual beings, and demons are evil spirits.
 If we believe in God then we typically view demons as fallen angels, fallen from God's grace.

 The Bible, and the gospels in particular, are filled with references to angels and demons.
 Yet there's also references to other spiritual beings such as thrones, dominions, and principalities.
 And there's references to archangels, hinting not only to job titles but instead to a rank, a hierarchy.
 Additionally, there's references to heavenly hosts, to "sons of God", to cherubim and seraphim, and of course nephelim -- the famed *giants* precipitating the great flood.

-And most striking, there's even references to gods.
+And most striking, there's even references to other gods.
-While modern Christians view the idea of gods as fairy tales, they must ignore their own Bibles while doing so.
+While modern Christians view the idea of mythological gods as fairy tales, they must ignore their own Bibles while doing so.
 Ancient Christians understood all of these biblical references.

-Interestingly, the Bible references these spiritual beings as if we already know what they are.
+Interestingly, the Bible continually references these spiritual beings as if we already know what they are.
 There's no explanation of angels or demons or devils, and no articulated taxonomy about this hierarchy of spirits.
 How are we to make sense of this?

+### Paganism

+The term *pagan*, like *heathen*, simply refers to religous systems outside of Judiasm and Christianity.
+Paganism is commonly associated with the Greek and Roman pantheon of gods, but we can analyze the broader sense of paganism within world mythologies.
+In doing so we find that the myriad of mythological gods have a lot in common.

+In pagan mythologies we find identical themes: regional gods have dominion over nature, and man is subordinate to these gods, worshipping and giving sacrifice.
+The pagan gods are typically indifferent or antagonistic to humans; such that humans are nothing but the playthings of these gods.

+The innovation in Judiaism is the realization (revelation) that the God most high is not only the creator of all, but also the source of morality, a universal morality, that good and evil are objectively knowable, and as such only the God most high is to be worshipped.
+Contrast this with the Roman pantheon, where the gods of conquered people were collected and worshipped.

+Within pagan mythologies you'll even find stories of a great flood, and even some heavenly rebellions -- although interestingly, the pagan gods all succeded in their rebellions:
+Zeus overthrew his father Cronus, who had in turn castrated his father Heaven (Uranus);
+Kumarbi overthrew Anu (biting off his genitals);
+Set killed his brother Osiris, the perfect pharoah; and then Horus, the son of Osiris, overthrows Set.
+In some cases there are cyclical dieties, where the rebellious succession repeats in a cycle (such as the [trimurti](https://en.wikipedia.org/wiki/Trimurti) in Hinduism).

+In all of these systems we have angelic spirits and demonic counterparts: from the Aztec Tzitzimitl to the Japanese [Oni](https://en.wikipedia.org/wiki/Oni).

 ### Paradise Lost

-Most churches do not teach about angels and demons, and if they do it's likely to follow from Milton's Paradise Lost (most likely unconsciously).
+Modern churches do not teach about angels and demons, and if they do it's likely to follow from Milton's Paradise Lost (most likely unconsciously).

 In this view Satan rebelled against God and took one third of the angels with him.
 They organized in hell and vowed to do evil against man.
 Satan traveled to Eden and hid himself as a snake where he tempted Adam and Eve.

-In this view, the fallen angels, demons, do everything in their power to deceive and hurt man, the created beings made in His image.
+The fallen angels (one third of the heavenly hosts), demons, do everything in their power to deceive and hurt man, the created beings made in His image.

-Paradise Lost is obviously not canonical, but notice how so many assume its mythology is canonical; despite none of this story being reflected anywhere in the Bible nor anywhere in the early church.
+Paradise Lost is obviously not canonical, but notice how so many assume this mythology is canonical; despite none of this story being reflected anywhere in the Bible nor anywhere in the early church.

-...
+Like the pagan mythologies, there seems to be something about these stories that must be true, as if they are hovering in or near an archytpal truth that we cannot quite articulate.

 ### Early Church